SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

           - The specified command does not exist.

         * - ReadOnly
-          - The requested write can not be performed on a readonly value..
+          - The requested write can not be performed on a readonly value.

         * - WrongType
           - The requested parameter change or Command can not be performed as the argument has the wrong type.